Documents to help you prepare to migrate your Atlassian server products.

 To try an Enterprise plan, contact our team by filling out our contact form.

 We’re building a cloud migration assistant for Bitbucket that will be released in 2021.
-As part of the release of the migration assistant, we’ll also be offering cloud migration trials.
 Sign up for updates on the release of the migration assistant here.

 Which existing plans can a cloud migration trial be applied to?

 You can add a cloud migration trial to:

 an existing cloud domain with no products enabled.